flame Compare Deals and save hundreds of pounds Sim Only Deals Phone Deals

 Alternatives

-There are a number of alternatives to the Three 4G Hub, but if you’re signing up for home broadband directly with a mobile network (rather than buying a router separately and then finding a SIM-only plan for it) then the EE 4GEE Home Router 2 and the Vodafone GigaCube 4G are the main rivals.
+There are a number of alternatives to the Three 4G Hub, but if you’re signing up for home broadband directly with a mobile network (rather than buying a router separately and then finding a SIM-only plan for it) then the EE Smart 4G Hub is its main current rival.

-So it’s hard to recommend Vodafone’s option over Three’s, unless you have better Vodafone coverage at home or find it on a great deal.
-EE’s though is a worthy alternative – it’s potentially slower and therefore slightly worse, but in real world use you might not find much difference.
+So overall then, EE’s router is a worthy alternative – it’s on a potentially faster 4G network, but in real world use you might not find much difference.

-Of course, if you want the highest speeds possible then you’ll want a 5G home broadband router such as the Three 5G Hub, 5GEE Router 2021 or Vodafone GigaCube 5G.
-Behind the scenes the first two of those are actually the same device as each other, and all are far faster than the Three 4G Hub – but only if you have a 5G signal.
+Of course, if you want the highest speeds possible then you’ll want a 5G home broadband router such as the Three 5G Hub, EE Smart 5G Hub, or Vodafone GigaCube 5G.
+All of these are far faster than the Three 4G Hub – but only if you have a 5G signal.

 Plans

-Those are impressively low prices compared to much of the competition, especially considering that the plans all come with unlimited data – something which not all networks even offer for 4G broadband.
+That’s an impressively low price compared to much of the competition, especially considering that the plan comes with unlimited data.

-Plans also come with a 14-day money-back guarantee.
+It also comes with a 30-day money-back guarantee.
 Of course, while all of this was accurate at the time of writing, it’s possible that the plans and prices will have changed by the time you read this, so double check before buying.

 Conclusion

-The Three 4G Hub is the top 4G home broadband router option that you can get direct from a network at the time of writing, and that’s before you factor in Three’s palatable pricing.
+The Three 4G Hub is one of the top 4G home broadband router options that you can get direct from a network at the time of writing, and that’s before you factor in Three’s palatable pricing.

 So if you have decent Three 4G coverage where you are then this would be our number one choice in the category – though some of the alternatives aren’t much worse.